 This is from ab "off, away from" (see ab-) + ablative of origo "a rise, commencement, beginning, source; descent, lineage, birth," from stem of oriri "arise, rise; be born, be descended, receive life" (see origin).
-Extended 1789 to natives of other countries which Europeans have colonized.
+Extended 1789 to natives of other countries which Europeans have colonized, especially "aboriginal inhabitant of Australia."
 Australian slang shortening Abo attested from 1922 (n.), 1906 (adj.).